Tyler Matakevich: 2016

-On May 5, 2016, the Pittsburgh Steelers signed Matakevich to a four-year, $2.40 million rookie contract that includes a signing bonus of $63,502.
+On May 5, 2016, the Steelers signed Matakevich to a four-year, $2.40 million rookie contract that includes a signing bonus of $63,502.

 Throughout training camp, he competed for a roster spot against veteran Steven Johnson, L. J. Fort, and Travis Feeney.
 He impressed coaches and showed consistent play in the preseason.
 Head coach Mike Tomlin named him the backup inside linebacker to Ryan Shazier to start the regular season.